walmartlabs/concord-website/docs/getting-started/triggers.md

 - `githubRepo` - string or regex, optional, GitHub repository name.
 Default is the current repository's name;
 - `githubHost` - string or regex, optional, GitHub host;
-- `branch` - string or regex, optional, even branch name;
+- `branch` - string or regex, optional, event branch name;
 - `sender` - string or regex, optional, event sender;
 - `status` - string or regex, optional, event action;
 - `repositoryInfo` - a list of objects, information about the matching Concord